 Law Development Journal

 Law Development Journal (LDJ) is a peer-reviewed journal published by Magister of Law, Faculty of Law, UNISSULA.
-LDJ is published 2 times a year, namely in March and December, which was previously published 4 times a year, due to re-accreditation and improving the quality of accredited journals.
+LDJ is published 4 times a year, namely in March, June, September and December and always improving the quality of accredited journals SINTA 3.
 This journal provides immediate open access to its content on the principle that making research freely available to the public supports a greater global exchange of knowledge.
 The aims of this journal is to provide a venue for academicians, Researchers and practitioners for publishing the Articles of original research or review articles.
 The scope of the articles published in this journal deal with a broad range of topics, including:

 Journal Homepage Image